 Other important actors include national organisations under the umbrella of the MC and non-governmental organisations, through which the majority of international cultural projects are implemented.
-These projects are supported by state grant programmes and grants from regional and local authorities, as well as through foreign cultural institutions and foundations.
-Some foreign institutes like the British Council or Pro Helvetia reduced their activities in the field of culture after the CR joined the EU; the consequence was a general decrease in possible sources of funding for support in this field.
+These projects are supported by the state’s grant programmes and grants from regional and local authorities, as well as through foreign cultural institutions and foundations.

-The Arts and Theatre Institute (ATI) is an organisation founded by the MC to promote Czech theatre abroad, among other roles.
-At present it also promotes others fields of the arts, such as literature, music and dance.
-The ATI organises projects abroad like cultural seasons, exhibitions, the publishing of books, runs web portals in foreign languages, and it also has a residential programme for artistic exchanges in all fields of the arts provides financial support for the short-term mobility of Czech artists.
+The Arts and Theatre Institute (ATI) is an organisation founded by the MC to promote Czech theatre, dance, and music abroad, among its other roles.
+At present it also promotes other fields of the arts, such as literature and the visual arts.
+The ATI organises projects abroad, such as cultural seasons, exhibitions, publishes books, organises web portals in foreign languages, runs residential programmes for artistic exchanges in all fields of the arts, and provides financial support for the short-term mobility of Czech artists.
 The institution also ensures the operation of international non-governmental organisations in the field of the performing arts and music.

 NIPOS is another organisation that operates under the MC.
-It supports individuals’ travel abroad and through a selection procedure welcomes international artists to perform in the CR in the field of non-professional artistic activities.
+It supports travel abroad for individuals and through a selection procedure welcomes international artists to perform in the CR in the field of non-professional artistic activities.

-Since 2002 the Czech Film Centre has been very active in the area of promoting Czech cinematography abroad and in 2013 the centre became a part of the National Film Archive.
+Since 2002 the Czech Film Centre has been very active in the area of promoting Czech cinematography abroad.
+It is currently a part of the State Cinematography Fund.
 It promotes Czech cinematography in various ways: promoting it at major international festials and markets, publishing work on Czech film and the Czech film industry, networking, and consultation.

-In October 2009, the Czech government adopted the “Programme of Film Industry Support” that operates via fiscal stimuli or tax incentives.
-Before this there had existed no such incentive allowing foreign and Czech film or TV producers to ask for partial compensation for invested expenses on the territory of the CR.
-In 2010 the programme was announced by the European Commission and in the spring of 2010 it issued its first call for entries.
-However, when a new act on audio-visual work was passed, a new notification was required and this was done in August 2013 (see also chapter 3.5.1).
+In October 2009, the Czech government adopted the ‘Programme of Film Industry Support’ that operates via fiscal stimuli or tax incentives.
+Before this no such incentive had existed in the CR that would allow foreign and Czech film or TV producers to ask for partial compensation for invested expenses on the territory of the CR.

-The CR adopted the Act on Certain Kinds of Cultural Support (see also chapter 4.2.1) which provides a so-called state guarantee by providing compensation for an object on loan in the case of harm or damage during an exhibition or similar event.
+The CR adopted the Act on Some Kinds of Cultural Support in 2006, which provides a so-called state guarantee by providing compensation for an object on loan in case it is damaged during an exhibition or similar event.